Qwart376/LeftWM-ATM/README.md

 Advanced Theme Manager - Realtime maintenance and theme managment at your service.

 # Features:
+First, non-dynamic version will be uploaded this or next day

 # Upcomming:
 - Repair module for fixing themes broken due to LeftWM changes